marduk191/Diffusion_model_fp8_learned_rounding_GUI/README.md

 - **Better convergence** with improved optimizer and scheduling

 The script maintains the same quality of quantization while being significantly more efficient.
 You can further tune the `--calib_samples`, `--num_iter`, and `--lr` parameters based on your specific models and quality requirements.

+This project was heavily inspired by the work of clybius at https://github.com/Clybius/Learned-Rounding